-Upon completion of our initial public offering in June 2006, executive officers, key employees and directors and their affiliates beneficially owned, in the aggregate, approximately 56% of our outstanding common stock, assuming no exercise of the underwriters' over-allotment option in connection with the initial public offering.
+Upon completion of our initial public offering in June 2006 and the exercise of the over-allotment option by our IPO underwriters, executive officers, directors and their affiliates beneficially owned, in the aggregate, approximately 42.25% of our outstanding common stock.
 As a result, these stockholders will be able to exercise significant influence over all matters requiring stockholder approval, including the election of directors and approval of significant corporate transactions, which could have the effect of delaying or preventing a third party from acquiring control over us.